Isaadqurashi/Tic-Tac-Toe-With-GUI/README.md

 # Tic Tac Toe With GUI
-# Second semester Final Project with GUI
+# Second semester Project with GUI

 **Tic Tac Toe with GUI**
 =====================